-- A. Each employee who enrolls in the program will track his/her actual participation for each pay period on his/her timesheets.
-Accuracy of reporting will be monitored by his/her supervisor. - B. Employees who commute in an organized vanpool or public transit may also combine the pretax withholding provisions of the Agency's Commuter Cash Reimbursement procedure with the \$5.00 per day stipend.
+- A. Each employee who enrolls in the program will track their actual participation for each pay period on his/her timesheets.
+Accuracy of reporting will be monitored by their supervisor. - B. Employees who commute in an organized vanpool or public transit may also combine the pretax withholding provisions of the Agency's Commuter Cash Reimbursement procedure with the \$5.00 per day stipend.